hunter-teacher-cert/unit_plan-stevesolo/resources/UNIX_Environment/text.md

     cat ballad.txt | less
  'less' is more flexible, it allows you to us the arrows or 'B' and 'Q'

- ### User Input

-There is another another write command for accepting user imput called 'read', which we will look at when we study bc.
-This should not be confused with cat or echo.

 ### Sorting

 UNIX can arrange items in alphanumerical order with the 'sort' command including thos in text files